-For mine operators, the Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016 (MOQO Regulations) place additional legal requirements around participation and representation.
+For mine operators, the Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016 (MOQO Regulations) place additional legal requirements around worker participation and representation.

 If the existing worker participation system at your mining operation was developed, agreed and implemented under the Health and Safety in Employment Act 1992 and was in force prior to 4 April 2016, this can continue.
-It is treated as if it were a worker participation practice under HSWA (see HSWA Schedule 1, Clause 16).
+It is treated as if it were a worker participation practice under HSWA (see HSWA Schedule 1, Clause 16(external link)).

 Your worker participation practices should be reviewed from time to time to ensure they are still effective – and updated when required.